Explorer

 Construction

 A 2:3 ratio.
-A green field with a block of three vertical stripes (red, black, orange) in the lower fly corner, with an orange eagle soaring above them.
+A green field with three vertical stripes (red, black, orange) in the lower fly and an orange eagle above them.

 Capital